What is an SR-1 Form and When Do You Need It?

 There are many things that can potentially go wrong if you fail to file an SR-1 form.
 From an insurance company dismissing your claim to the other party shifting all liability to you, these things can quickly escalate and become a major source of stress.

-That is why no matter how minor the accident is, if it qualifies as a “reportable accident,” make sure you submit an SR-1 form to the DMV.
+That is why regardless of whether or not the incident is a minor accident, if it qualifies as a “reportable accident,” make sure you submit an SR-1 to the DMV.

 If you want to fill out and submit the form online, you can do so by clicking here.
 You can also print a copy to manually fill out the form.
 Once done, you will have to mail it straight to the DMV.
 Just be aware that forms submitted online are processed faster than those that go through traditional mail.

-If you are not sure about how to go about it, there is absolutely no need to worry.
-Our team of personal injury lawyers at Farahi Law Firm can help you.
-Contact us at (844) 824-2955.
-Not only will we help you fill the necessary paperwork after an accident but we’ll walk you through the whole personal injury claiming process with ease.
+If you are not unsure how to go about it, there is absolutely no need to worry.
+Our team of personal injury attorneys at Farahi Law Firm can help you if you find yourself a victim of an accident by somebody else’s fault.

-Contact us today!
-We work on a No Win – No Fee guarantee, meaning you don’t have to spend any money out of your pocket until your case is won.
+We work on a No Win, No Fee guarantee, meaning you don’t have to spend any money out of your pocket until your case is won.
+Don’t hesitate to get in touch.
+We speak English and Spanish and are available 24/7.